mantik-ai/core/doc/MantikHeader.md

 The encoding of a simple meta variable is the same as the JSON-Encoding of a single value (See [DataTypes](DataTypes.md)) plus an extra `name`-Field.

-This name can be referenced by a `"${name}"` String inside a Mantikfile's JSON or YAML.
+This name can be referenced by a `"${name}"` String inside a MantikHeader's JSON or YAML.

 Upon loading, all references will be interpolated, before data types are parsed.
 In the example above the type of x would look like